OPEN DAILY: August 18 - December 22, 2025

 Sunset at Sunrise Orchards

-Fresh cider is pressed once or twice a week—apples are ground, pressed, and flash-pasteurized with nothing added.
-It doesn’t get any fresher than that!
+Fresh cider is pressed once or twice a week.
+Apples are ground, pressed, and flash-pasteurized, with nothing added.
+It doesn’t get any fresher than that.
 And of course, our legendary cider donuts are made daily.
-We can make 600 dozen in an hour, and they disappear quickly!
-You’ll also find our cider featured in a apple cider donuts, slushies, supreme slushie, apple butter, and more.
+We can make 600 dozen in an hours - and they don’t last long!
+You’ll also find our cider is used in our apple cider donuts, slushies, supreme slushie, apple butter, and more.

 Pressing Cider